You love your dog, right? And you probably want to feed him the best food.

 Make sure the pieces are large enough so that your dog has to tear and chew rather than gulping.
 Gulping can cause choking.
 One of my dogs tried to swallow a chicken quarter whole.
 From then on he got to chew on the thigh while I held the end of the drumstick.

-If you're worried about feeding bones you can still get some benefits of a raw diet by feeding ground meat.
+If you're worried about feeding bones you can still get some benefits of a raw food diet by feeding ground meat.
 Although that's fine for an occasional meal, your dog also needs the additional nutrients found in bones.
 You can add ground up bones or bone meal to balance nutrition.
 Check with your veterinarian for advice.

 Another option is buying a raw diet, ground and specially prepared for dogs.
 You can find these in pet stores and some grocery stores.
 However there are two downsides: less knowledge about the ingredients and the cost.